hughsk/d3-grid-layout/README.md

 **grid.rows()**

-Returns the amount of columns high the grid is currently.
+Returns the amount of rows high the grid is currently.

 **grid.size()**